HubSpot/messenger/README.md

 Contributing
 ==========

 You can build the output files by running `build.sh`.
-It requires coffeescript, compass and handlebars.
+It requires coffeescript and compass.